abduh3131/openpilot-t/scroot/REPORT.md

 5. **Tooling + Documentation**
    - Updated dependency checks and `requirements.txt` for Torch and Transformers workloads.
    - Refreshed the primary README and supplied this report for traceability.
+   - Added `setup_scroot.py`, a turnkey bootstrapper that provisions a virtual environment and downloads pretrained weights.

 ## Testing Notes